Levithan7/Levithan7/README.md

 - 👋 Hi, I’m @Levithan7
-- 👀 I’m interested in Game Development and Discord Bot Development...
+- 👀 I’m interested in Discord Bot Development and AI..
-- 🌱 I’m currently learning discord.py and other python stuff...
+- 🌱 I’m currently learning discord.py and pyTorch...
-- 📫 How to reach me: Levithan7#5^5 (Discord)
+- 📫 How to reach me: Levithan7#3125 (Discord)
 <!---- - 💞️ I’m looking to collaborate on ... --->

 <!---